-- X (required argument) – It is the value at which we evaluate the function.
+- X (required argument) – This is the value at which we evaluate the function.

-- Deg_freedom1 (required argument) – It is an integer specifying the numerator degrees of freedom.
+- Deg_freedom1 (required argument) – This is an integer specifying the numerator degrees of freedom.

-- Deg_freedom2 (required argument) – It is an integer specifying the denominator degrees of freedom.
+- Deg_freedom2 (required argument) – An integer specifying the denominator degrees of freedom.

 F.DIST.RT is calculated as F.DIST.RT=P(F>x), where F is a random variable with an F distribution and deg_freedom1 and deg_freedom2 as degrees of freedom.

 How to use the F.DIST.RT Function in Excel?

 To understand the uses of the F.DIST.RT function, let’s consider an example:

 - Value at which we wish to evaluate the function: 65

 - Numerator degree of freedom: 2